rocky-linux/documentation/contrib_templates/create_new_user.md

 #### Modify User Account

-- Click the vertical elipses for our new user, jdoe, and click "Edit user"
+- Click the vertical elipses for our new user, jdoe, and click **Edit user**

     ![img](../rocky_linux_images/13.png)